httpwg/http-extensions/draft-ietf-httpbis-priority.md

 resolved and definition of a HTTP/3 priority signalling feature was removed before publication.

-Intermediaries can convert HTTP/2 to other versions of HTTP.
-HTTP/2 priority signals are specific to a connection and there is no standard definition for converting them to a format suitable for other versions.
-Therefore, a motivating factor for replacing RFC 7540 stream priority is to choose a signalling mechanism that is more accomodating of intermediaries.

-Considering the problems with the deployment of RFC 7540 stream priority, and the difficulties in adapting it to HTTP/3, continuing to base prioritization on this mechanism risks increasing the complexity of systems.
+Considering the deployment problems and the design restrictions of RFC 7540 stream priority, as well as the difficulties in adapting it to HTTP/3, continuing to base prioritization on this mechanism risks increasing the complexity of systems.
 Multiple experiments from independent research have shown that simpler schemes can reach at least equivalent performance characteristics compared to the more complex RFC 7540 setups seen in practice, at least for the web use case.

 ## Disabling RFC 7540 Priorities {#disabling}